-The Regular Grant application deadline is the 15th of December.
+The Regular Grant application deadline is December 15.
 Applications must follow the prescribed format and be no longer than 10 pages in 12-point type.
 Only applications submitted electronically (in .PDF, .RTF or .Microsoft Word format) will be accepted.

 Small Grants